vivianblanco-tech/device-flow/docs/HOW_TO_LOGIN.md

-# How to Log In to the Laptop Tracking System
+# How to Log In to Align

 This guide will help you log in to the application for the first time.